Tigers top Angels 7-2 to end Zimmermann’s winless streak

-ANAHEIM, Calif.
-(AP) — Jordan Zimmermann got his first win in 18 starts dating to last season and the Detroit Tigers beat the Los Angeles Angels 7-2 on Monday night.
+Zimmermann got his first win in 18 starts dating to last season, ending a skid of 10 consecutive losing decisions as the Detroit Tigers beat the Los Angeles Angels 7-2 Monday night.
+It was his first victory since Sept.
+5, 2018.

+“I was happy to get out there and keep the game close, you know, and give these guys a chance to win,” said Zimmermann (1-8), who allowed two runs in 5 1/3 innings.
+“We scored a bunch of runs, and all that matters is we got the win.”

-Zimmermann (1-8) allowed two runs in 5 1/3 innings to get his first victory since Sept.
-5, 2018 and avoid setting a team record for most consecutive starts without a win.
-Adam Bereno also went 17 starts without a win during the 2002-03 seasons.
+Zimmermann avoided setting a team record for most consecutive starts without a win, having already tied Adam Bereno and his stretch of 17 starts during the 2002-03 seasons.

 Miguel Cabrera homered and drove in three, and Jordy Mercer also connected to help the Tigers improve to 2-15 against the AL West this season.
 Both wins have come against the Angels.